-4. Elementary Mild Cognitively Impaired Classroom, Lakeshore Public Schools, Stevensville, Michigan
+4. Mild Cognitively Impaired Classrooms, Lakeshore Public Schools, Stevensville, Michigan

-Lakeshore Public Schools provide county-based programs for students with cognitive impairments in grades K-5.
+Lakeshore Public Schools provide county-based programs for students with cognitive impairments in grades K-12.
 Students are placed in these programs through an Individual Educational Planning Committee composed of local district and Berrien RESA diagnostic and educational staff.
-In the 2022-23 school year, three (3) Berrien Springs resident students were placed in a classroom for students with mild cognitive impairments in Lakeshore (Stewart Elementary School).
+In the 2023-24 school year, three (3) Berrien Springs resident students were placed in a K-2 or 3-5 classroom for students with mild cognitive impairments, housed in Lakeshore, at either Stewart or Hollywood Elementary.